Scientific Journal Articles

 [download PDF] -

-Craig, et al. 2019.
-The impact of the WHO FCTC on tobacco control: Perspectives from stakeholders in 12 countries. [show abstract ▼] [hide abstract ▲] [access full article]
+Schneller, et al. 2020.
+Menthol, nicotine, and flavoring content of capsule cigarettes in the US [show abstract ▼] [hide abstract ▲] [access full article]

 Citation